QUESTIONS? FROM UK CALL: 0330 088 5894 | FROM NON-UK CALL: +44 330 088 5894

 The Quick Escape: 4–5 Days in Albania

-For those with limited time, a 4–5 day trip allows you to experience the essence of Albania.
-We would suggest that you start your journey in Tirana, the vibrant and capital and the country’s main access point via air.
-Explore Skanderbeg Square, get your Insta fix in the colourful facades of Blloku, and delve into the National Historical Museum to understand Albania’s fascinating past.
+If time is short, a 4–5 day trip offers a taste of Albania’s highlights.
+Begin in Tirana, the vibrant capital and main entry point by air.
+Explore Skanderbeg Square, snap photos of the colourful facades in Blloku, and visit the National Historical Museum to uncover Albania’s fascinating past.

-No Albanian adventure is complete without experiencing the stunning Albanian Riviera.
-You should spend at least a day or two on the white sand beaches of Ksamil, known for its crystal-clear turquoise waters.
-Alternatively, you could explore the historical town of Saranda, a gateway to the ancient ruins of Butrint, another UNESCO World Heritage Site boasting a fascinating blend of Greek, Roman, and Byzantine influences.
+No short trip is complete without the Albanian Riviera.
+Spend a day or two on Ksamil’s white-sand beaches, famous for crystal-clear waters.
+Alternatively, visit Saranda, a charming town that serves as the gateway to Butrint, another UNESCO World Heritage Site showcasing Greek, Roman, and Byzantine influences.

 The In-Depth Exploration: 7–10 Days in Albania

-Venture north to Shkoder, Albania’s historic cultural centre.
-Explore the imposing Rozafa Castle overlooking the city, delve into the Marubi National Museum Photography Collection and take a boat trip out on to Lake Shkoder, which is surrounded by breathtaking mountains.
+If you have a week or more, dive deeper into Albania’s treasures.
+After visiting the highlights above, venture north to Shkoder, the country’s cultural heart.
+Explore Rozafa Castle overlooking the city, browse the Marubi National Museum of Photography, and take a boat trip on Lake Shkoder, framed by breathtaking mountains.

-With this length of time, you should also venture further north to explore the historical city of Kruje, the birthplace of Albania’s national hero, Skanderbeg.
-Here you can delve into the National Ethnographic Museum, climb to the imposing Kruje Castle and relax while taking in the town’s historical significance.
+With extra time, visit Kruje, the birthplace of Albania’s national hero, Skanderbeg.
+Explore the National Ethnographic Museum, climb Kruje Castle, and enjoy the town’s historical charm.

-Beyond these well-known destinations, Albania offers a treasure trove of off-the-beaten-path experiences.
-Some of the highlights that are rarely found on traditional travel itineraries include the ancient city of Buthrotum, nestled on a peninsula overlooking the Ionian Sea.
-Taking a hike through the Llogara National Park is a wonderful way to experience the local flora and fauna, and with many different routes there is something suitable for all here.
-You should try and visit the historical town of Pogradec, a popular destination on the shores of Lake Ohrid, a UNESCO World Heritage Site shared with North Macedonia.
-A short trip across the border here is also a possibility and adds an extra layer to the tour.
+Beyond these well-known destinations, Albania offers countless off-the-beaten-path experiences.
+Discover the ancient city of Buthrotum, perched on a peninsula overlooking the Ionian Sea.
+Hike through Llogara National Park, where diverse flora and fauna await along scenic trails.
+Visit Pogradec on the shores of Lake Ohrid, a UNESCO World Heritage Site shared with North Macedonia.
+A short cross-border trip adds another layer to your adventure.

 Immersing Yourself in Albanian Culture